selabhvl/dat250public/expassignments/expass7.md

 ### Introduction

-The goal of this assignment is to make initial experiments front-end technologies for enterprise application.
-You will be exploring the following technologies:
+The goal of this assignment is to make initial experiments with messaging systems and the publish/subscribe paradigm.
+In the experiments you will be using the RabbitMQ message broker: https://www.rabbitmq.com

-- Spring Framework: spring.io
--

-### Experiment 1: Modell-View-Controller Web Applications
+### Experiment 1: Installation

+Start by doing an installation as described here: https://www.rabbitmq.com/download.html

+### Experiment 2: Hello World

+Complete the "Hello World" tutorial at: https://www.rabbitmq.com/getstarted.html

+You can freely choose the programming language.

+### Experiment 3: Queue messaging

-Complete the tutorial on Spring MVC at: https://spring.io/guides/gs/serving-web-content/
+Complete the "Work queues" tutorial at: https://www.rabbitmq.com/getstarted.html

+You can freely choose the programming language.

-### Experiment 2: Single-page Web Applications
+### Experiment 4: Topics

-Complete the tutorial on the React framework at: https://reactjs.org/tutorial/tutorial.html
+Complete the "Publish/subscribe" tutorial at: https://www.rabbitmq.com/getstarted.html

+You can freely choose the programming language.

 ### Hand-in: short report

-As hand in, you must add a markdown file called `dat250-expass7.md` to the same repository that you created in the earlier software technology assignments.
+As hand in, you must add a markdown file called `dat250-expass6.md` to the same repository that you created in the earlier software technology assignments.

 In particular, you should write about: